cyverse/openstack-ansible-host-prep/ansible/roles/apt-mirror/README.md

 Configures an APT mirror for Ubuntu 14.04 or 16.04.
 Mirrors packages for the major distro version of the host that you install the APT mirror on.
 Also deploys a new sources.list to another group of target hosts.

+Currently broken in that hosts which use this APT mirror won't be able to download repositories specifically marked as amd64 architecture.
+Will fix later.

 Intended to be used as part of https://github.com/cyverse/openstack-ansible-host-prep, may not work on its own yet.
 Also missing some documentation -- work in progress.

 [![Build Status](https://travis-ci.org/CyVerse-Ansible/ansible-apt-mirror.svg?branch=master)](https://travis-ci.org/CyVerse-Ansible/ansible-apt-mirror)